 The order of the games bears a brief mention: internationally, they were released in the order DS, PSP and the Docomo remake.
 However, in Japan, the Docomo game was released episodically, starting first and ending last!
 We’ll be covering them in the international release order… if only because I have no idea how else I could possibly cover the episodic Docomo game interspersed about the other two games and still have a coherent Retrospective.

-- The cutscenes were ordered with the hope that Days would have been remade, but when the remake wasn’t approved, they decided to carry through with the cutscenes so that fans could follow the story.
+- The cutscenes were ordered with the hope that Days would have been remade, but when the remake wasn’t approved, they decided to release the cutscenes as a “movie” so that fans could follow the story.
 As a result, the cutscenes look exactly like a pile of game cutscenes detached from a game.

 - The cutscenes were ordered knowing Days would never be remade, but were made ready to be sewn into a remake if the game were ever remade in the deep future.
 Square is home of the remake, after all.
-This seems like the sort of business plan that the corporate side of Square would like quite a bit, and so is my personal theory.
+This seems like the sort of business plan that the corporate side of Square would like quite a bit, and it also keeps them safe if any voice actors retire or pass away in the years between 1.5 and a hypothetical remake.
+This is my personal theory.

-While we’re on the subject, I see a lot of my #2 theory in the “movie” adaptation of coded, which only makes sense in the second product.
+While we’re on the subject, I see a lot of my #2 theory in the “movie” adaptation of coded (admittedly, since coded is the second such “movie,” it would never qualify for #1).
 While coded’s “movie” holds together a lot better than Days’, if you look closely at coded’s 2.5 film, you can still see the seams where a scene could theoretically be split apart to accommodate gameplay in the future – there’s often a camera cut.
 Verrry cleverly done, I appreciate the foresight involved in the process.

 But back to the present, and to Days.
 Because of the double versions, I’m going to be doing the best I can to cover both the game and the “film” side-by-side, similar to the CoM retrospective.
 Aided in this endeavour, I have both DJ Firewolf’s script of the original game and MabinogiFan’s script of the “film.”
 Screenshots come from RickyC’s longplay of the DS version of Kingdom Hearts 358/2 Days at World of Longplays (YouTube), and from Brian0451’s recording of the 1.5HD cinematics of Kingdom Hearts 358/2 Days at World of Longplays (YouTube).